oneeve8/kobble-data/content/tutorialnarrative3.md

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into  it

-Under the Home icon, you can creat
+Under the Home icon, you can create a Channel group.
+This may come in handy if you are the type of person who likes to collect a lot of information for

 If you’ve watched some of our introductory videos,